 We have operating lease obligations including rental amounts due on leases of certain laboratory, manufacturing and office space and equipment under the terms of non-cancelable operating leases.
 These leases expire at various times through October 2026.
-We also lease specialized laboratory equipment under finance leases expiring in 2025.
+Minimum operating lease payments are \$1.0 million in the remaining nine months of 2023, \$1.3 million in 2024, \$1.4 million in 2025, and \$1.2 million in 2026.